jurmy24/twiga-thesis/data/documents/markdown/tie-geography-f2-exercises.md

 5. Explain why diamonds, petroleum and natural gas are important.
 6. Assume you are a mining expert, explain the mepods you will use to extract minerals located at different depps.

-B. Write True or False for each of the following statements:
+Write True or False for each of the following statements:

 1. Gold and copper are examples of non-metallic minerals.
 2. The major producers of gold in Africa are Tanzania, Ghana and Soup Africa.